MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 - Assigned Microsoft Intune Licenses
 - Azure Active Directory Premium
 - Windows 10 version 1809 or later imported into Configuration Manager as an Operating System Image
-  - **Important**: See [Known issues](known-issues.md) if you are using Windows 10 1903 with Configuration Manager’s built-in **Windows Autopilot existing device** task sequence template.
+  - **Important**: See [Known issues](known-issues.md) if  you're using Windows 10 1903 with Configuration Manager’s built-in **Windows Autopilot existing device** task sequence template.
 Currently, one of the steps in this task sequence must be edited to work properly with Windows 10, version 1903.

 ## Procedures

 ### Configure the Enrollment Status Page (optional)

-If desired, you can set up an [enrollment status page](enrollment-status.md) for Autopilot using Intune.
+If you want, you can set up an [enrollment status page](enrollment-status.md) for Autopilot using Intune.

 To enable and configure the enrollment and status page: